iifl-logo

 The Company has defined an integrated enterprise risk management and internal controls framework that encompasses both a top-down and a bottom-up risk assessment process.

 Top-down: This approach is strategically crucial.
-It focuses on the broader cross-cutting risks and macroeconomic factors that affect the entire organization and the Companys ability to achieve our goals and strategic objectives.
-It should be at the forefront of the leaderships agenda.
+It focuses on the broader cross-cutting risks and macroeconomic factors that affect the entire organization and the Company?s ability to achieve our goals and strategic objectives.
+It should be at the forefront of the leadership?s agenda.

 Aligning transactional risk data from operational risk registers, internal audits, and operational risk events with the broader enterprise-level risks identified through management discussions, workshops, and macroeconomic assessment will create a line of sight into what is causing an enterprise risk and how those risks could be mitigated or responded to.
-The risks are identified across the defined risk categories considering the Companys business objectives.
-The stakeholders with clearly and responsibilities at various levels take up the response, remediation, monitoring, tracking, reporting and review at defined periodicities.
+The risks are identified across the defined risk categories considering the Company?s business objectives.
+The stakeholders with clearly defined roles and responsibilities at various levels take up the response, remediation, monitoring, tracking, reporting and review at defined periodicities.

-Remuneration and financial incentives:
+Remuneration and financial incentives

 Key business risks and their mitigation

-The Companys critical business risks and their mitigation measures include:
+The Company?s critical business risks and their mitigation measures include:

 Risks Risk description

 Growth risk We derive most of our revenues from a few big US and UK-based clients.
-Hence, any economic slowdown or downturn in these economies and industries may affect the Companys business.
-Increasing technology disruptions and digitization trends have made inventing and adapting digital technologies imperative.
-Improper adaption could impact the Companys ability to grow.
+Hence, any economic slowdown or downturn in these economies and industries may affect the Company?s business.

 The Companys healthcare industry services are less prone to economic or recessionary cycles.
 However, the customer management business is relatively low-margin and more prone to economic variations.
 Hence, any technology disruption could see volume shrinkage and can have an adverse impact on growth.

-The Companys continued focus on creating the digital business practices has enabled us to offer differentiated, productized services across industry segments.
+The Company?s continued focus on creating the digital business practices has enabled us to offer differentiated, productized services across industry segments.
 We have based these services on digitization, robotics, artificial intelligence, and data analytics, and other technology-enabled solutions, which allow the Company to retain and grow our wallet share with our clients and win new logos.

 The Company has also ramped up efforts to establish new relationships in new-age economy businesses and won the first few logos, which will further diversify revenue and industry concentration.

 Country risk The Company has a global footprint, with operations in multiple geographies, intermediate or operating subsidiaries and branches, and branches incorporated in India, the US, the UK, the Philippines, Mexico, and South Africa.
-Consequently, the Company is exposed to various geopolitical and regulatory risks that are beyond the Companys control.

-The Company has also invested significantly in creating a management structure in these geographies and has a well-diversified geographic spread to mitigatetheserisks.
+The Company has also invested significantly in creating a management structure in these geographies and has a well- diversified geographic spread to mitigate these risks.

-b.
-Industry and macroeconomic risks
+B. Industry and macroeconomic risks

 Long selling cycle The Companys selling cycle for BPS ranges from months to multiple years and requires significant capital, resources, and time from both clients and the Company.

 The Company has robust marketing, sales and business development teams across geographies with an aggressive transition methodology that helps transition new wins fairly quickly into service delivery mode.
-Most contracts with existing clients are long-term, ensuring sustainable and scalable business from such clients.roles
+Most contracts with existing clients are long-term, ensuring sustainable and scalable business from such clients.

-Highly-competitive environment The market for BPS has become highly competitive over the years.
-These competitors include third-party ‘pure play BPS providers based largely in India and the Philippines, local/onshore BPS providers in the US and UK, BPS divisions of global IT companies and in-house captives of potential clients.
+Highly competitive Environment The market for BPS has become highly competitive over the years.
+These competitors include third-party ‘pure play?
+BPS providers based largely in India and the Philippines, local/onshore BPS providers in the US and UK, BPS divisions of global IT companies and in-house captives of potential clients.

 The Company understands that we need to retain and grow our leadership in the industry.
 To maintain this competitive edge, we invest significantly in strengthening domain expertise, digital capabilities, process excellence, operational prowess, and innovation quotient and creating a robust transformation framework.
+These measures will help us differentiate ourselves vis-?-vis competition and aid non-linear growth in revenues and margins.

 C. Financial risks